 African capital cities vary widely in population density.
-Victoria, the capital of the Seychelles, has a population of around 26,450 (according to a 2010 census), whereas the metropolitan area of Cairo in Egypt had an estimated population of 20.5 million in 2012, making it the largest urban area in Africa.
-Some African capitals are purpose-planned and don't have the history or character of other, better known cities within the same country.
+Victoria, the capital of Seychelles, has a population of around 26,450 (according to a 2010 census), whereas the metropolitan area of Cairo in Egypt had an estimated population of 20.5 million in 2012, making it the largest urban area in Africa.
+Some African capitals are purpose-planned and don't have the history or character of other, better-known cities within the same country.

+For this reason, the identity of a country's capital often comes as a surprise.
 You may, for example, expect the capital of Nigeria to be Lagos (population almost 8 million in 2006) but, in fact, it's Abuja (population 776,298 in the same census).

 Africa's Capital Cities

-Article updated by Jessica Macdonald on August 17th 2016.
+Article updated by Jessica Macdonald on August 17th, 2016.